-Additional federal and state laws may apply to the proposed projects considered in this Draft SRP.
+Additional federal and state laws may apply.
 Legal authority applicable to restoration project development were fully described in the context of the DWH restoration planning in the PDARP/PEIS, Section 6.9 Compliance with Other Applicable Authorities and Appendix 6.D, Other Laws and Executive Orders.
 That material is incorporated by reference here.